euank/euank.com/_posts/2018-09-12-rust-on-lambda.md

 wanted to just type `cargo build --release`, zip it up, and be done, but the reality is less ideal.

-Sure, I didn't have to deal with a strangely packaged python library, but Lambda's copy of `glibc` is old enough no modern Linux Distro will build a binary compatible with it by default.
+Sure, I didn't have to deal with a strangely packaged python library, but Lambda's copy of `glibc` is old enough no modern Linux distribution will build a working binary by default.

 Fortunately, the `lambci` project has a wonderful [`go-build`](https://github.com/lambci/docker-lambda/blob/v0.15.3/go1.x/build/Dockerfile) image which makes building a Rust on AWS Lambda function [fairly straightforward](https://github.com/euank/lambda-bench/blob/d5b3dda19848b9ed237dfad62c9a88f790b4e2ee/rust-aws-lambda/Makefile).